Matomy Media: Bond renegotiation and rights issue

 Some bond holders proposed an immediate repayment of the bonds, but this was rejected by a majority of bond holders.
 Instead, a proposal that the bond holders appoint a trustee to negotiate the terms on the bonds with Matomy was accepted.

 The new bond terms were provisionally agreed in January 2019.
 These terms increased the interest rate to 7%, delayed the payment schedule and enabled prepayment without penalty.
 In return, the main shareholders agreed to invest $10 million by way of a rights issue, with a promise to invest a further $2 million in bonds if the rights issue to the other shareholders raised less than $2 million.
 The owners of Team Internet, Rainmaker, also agreed to reduce their expected payment from $18.5 million to $13.5 million.

 Cost reductions

-In March 2019, the management structure was slimmed down, with the CEO Liam Galin being replaced by Sami Totah, a partner at Viola Group, a shareholder of Matomy.
-The company also replaced its in house legal advisor with the law firm Meitar Liquornik Geva Leshem Tal.
+In March 2019, the management structure was slimmed down, after the CEO Liam Galin stepped down to pursue a new venue and was replaced by Sami Totah, a partner at Viola Group, a shareholder of Matomy.
+The company also replaced its resigned in house legal advisor with the law firm Meitar Liquornik Geva Leshem Tal.
 The company office was closed and the company address was changed to that of the law firm.
 To reduce costs, the market maker for their Tel Aviv securities was discharged from the end of June 2019.